|Title ID||450||Collection ID||215|

 |Theme||Wartime And Military Commemoration Case Study The Home Front|

 |Keywords||Armed Forces Celebrations Commemorative Events Communities Dance Piers Piers [Palace Pier, Brighton] Piers [West Pier, Brighton] Second World War (1939-1945) Wars|

 |Copyright & Access||Copyright restrictions apply, contact Screen Archive South East for details|

 Filmed over several days, the VE Day celebrations in Brighton are captured here by an unknown amateur film-maker.
 The jubilant atmosphere is evident in the many street scenes.

-Elevated views of the Brighton seafront between the Palace and West Piers are followed by joyful street scenes; flags and bunting decorate the buildings and men, women and children dance merrily in the streets.
+A black and white amateur film showing elevated views of the Brighton seafront between the Palace and West Piers followed by joyful street scenes; flags and bunting decorating the buildings and men, women and children dance merrily in the streets.
 A Tamplins van drives along the street overflowing with people riding on the back.
 Crowds gather outside the Town Hall and military bands play and march past.
 The Mayor of Brighton appears on the flag-covered balcony and reads the Peace Proclamation (Tuesday 8 May).